Classical Renaissance Figurative Painter

 THE STORY OF THE VENETIAN CARNIVAL MASK

-Every year, from February to March, Carnival in Venice, Italy, is held.
+Every year, the Carnival in Venice, Italy, is held from February to March.
 It dates back to 1168 as a celebration of the victory of the Republic of Venice against Ulrico,

-The tradition of mask-wearing is quite old since the first written source bearing witness to such usage dates back to May 2 1268.
+The tradition of mask-wearing is quite old, and the first written source bearing witness to such usage dates back to May 2, 1268.
 Masks in Venice were, therefore, a symbol of freedom, a way to get rid of social rules and conceal the masked person’s identity and social status during Carnival and everyday life.

 We witness the wearing of masks captured in the early paintings of Pietro Longhi (November 5 1702 – May 8, 1785), a painter of the Rococo period known for his small scenes of Venetian social and domestic life.